justinrichardsmusic/PGEv2_Extensions/Audio/README.md

 Try to build and run your project, you should not get any errors and it should run at this point (although it won't do anything yet...)

-Optional - Instructions for building and compiling SoLoud / SDL Backend for Linux environment
+Building and Compiling SoLoud / SDL Backend for Linux environment (Optional)
 ---------------------------------------------------------------------------------------------

 Thanks to the hard work of Moros1138 on the discord server for providing detailed (verified)